MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/overview.md

 - Power Apps license

-- Power BI Premium or Power BI Pro license, if you'll be using the Power BI dashboard that's available as part of this solution
+- Power BI Premium or Power BI Pro license, if you'll be using the Power BI dashboard that's available as part of the solution

 Contact your local Microsoft account representative for questions related to licensing as per your requirements.